-Therefore Heritage Interpretation serves as an ally in the management and conservation of natural areas and cultural heritage because it can provide visitors with information and awareness for conservation, helping to plan the use of the heritage, site or resource, without sacrificing the public's enjoyment of the experience.
+Therefore Heritage Interpretation serves as atural areas and cultural heritage because it can an ally in the management and conservation of natural areas and cultural heritage because it can provide visitors with information and awareness for conservation, helping to plan the use of the heritage, site or resource, without sacrificing the public's enjoyment of the experience.
 Interpretive services will always be offered at sites or around resources that are not particularly vulnerable and where public pressure does not have a significant impact.